 - Aftercare facilities and doctors in outpatient care

-The data transmitted includes, among other things, the medical transplantation data of patients on the waiting list, organ recipients and donors, the organ collection data, preservation, packaging, labelling and transport and the quality assurance data specified in the guidelines of the Joint Federal Committee.
+The data transmitted includes the medical transplantation information of patients on the waiting list, organ recipients and organ donors.
+This includes information on the harvesting of the organ, as well as data on preservation, packaging, transport, among others.
+Furthermore, it includes quality assurance data as specified in the guidelines of the Joint Federal Committee.

-The transfer of personal data of a patient on the waiting list, of an organ recipient or of a living donor is only permitted if express consent has been obtained.
+The transfer of any personal data of a patient on the waiting list, of an organ recipient or of a living donor can only permitted with explicit consent.

-Each data transmission is also encrypted and can only be decrypted by the data recipient.
+Each data transmission is encrypted and can only be decrypted by the data recipient.

-The transplant Register will be under the supervision of the Federal Commission for Data Protection and Freedom of Information (BfDI).
+The Transplant Registry is under the supervision of the Federal Commission for Data Protection and Freedom of Information (BfDI).